ALDRIDGE 10k, 8 June 2025.

 Our runners:

-Congratulations also to those who took part in other races over the weekend:
+Well done also, to those who completed races over the weekend:

 Our runners: